HaskinsLabs/get_vot/README.md

 the label "mVOT" (for "minus VOT").
 A .csv file can also be created with these values.

   **Note**: Before creating a .csv file, go to Praat -> Preferences -> Text writing preferences.
 There, choose UTF-8 so that the file will open properly in Excel.
+If still some fonts are not appearing properly, use Import option on Excel and import the .csv file with UTF-8 setting.

 Additional information can be found at the beginning of each procedure.